iTwin/bis-schemas/Domains/BuildingSpatial/BuildingSpatial.remarks.md

 ### Usage

-A `Space` is recommended to be placed in the submodel of a `Story` or another `Space`. `Space` elements compose stories and other spaces, and they may also decompose into spaces.
+A `Space` is recommended to be placed in the sub-model of a `Story` or another `Space`. `Space` elements compose stories and other spaces, and they may also decompose into spaces.

 ### Mapping to and from IFC